 1950s FISH FINGERS

 In 1956 Birds Eye introduces the Fish Finger as an ideal way to encourage Australian children to eat more fish.
 The Birds Eye Fish Finger will go on to become an icon.
-The number of Birds Eye Fish Fingers sold in Australia each year would cover an area twice the size of Tasmania.
-Laid end to end, these Fish Fingers would be twice the length of the Great Wall of China
+The number of Birds Eye Fish Fingers sold in Australia each year laid end to end, these Fish Fingers would be twice the length of the Great Wall of China

 Frozen Peas and Fish Fingers become ever more popular and Birds Eye begins advertising on television